CIS-566-Fall-2023/final-project/README.md

 ## Final submission (due 12/5)
 Video is in the github directory.

-Submission:
-- Push all your code / files to your repository
-- Come to class ready to present your finished project
-- Update your README with two sections
   - final results with images and a live demo if possible
   - post mortem: how did your project go overall?
 Did you accomplish your goals?
 Did you have to pivot?